nsde/discord-coinbot/README.md

 Run the "main"-python file in /src and follow the instructions and you are *good to go*!

+## 🛠️ Usage
+Try running the bot from the root directory (meaning not "src").
+If you are running on windows, I added a start.bat and setup.bat, they are self-explainitory.

 # 🔒 Security note
 This section will inform you about how you can safe your bot against black hat hackers/exploits etc.